-Late Work: Given work schedules, I am willing to be flexible (within reason) when it comes to homework deadlines provided you speak to me in advance (and you do not abuse this privilege).
+Late Work: Given that many of us are in different time zones/working professionals/etc., I am willing to be flexible when it comes to homework deadlines provided you speak to me in advance (and you do not abuse this privilege).
+As long as the request is reasonable, I will gladly grant an extension.
 This is completely at my discretion, and I reserve the right to refuse an extension if I feel it unnecessary given the circumstances.